Bashev/jetbrains-clickup-tracking/README.md

 When Time Tracking feature is enabled you will see additional window form which you can get list of tasks.

 ## Known issues
-- Current version not works with Folders in ClickUp Spaces.
-- Comments from Tracking windows are not added to ClickUp.
+- Comments from Tracking window are not added to ClickUp.

 # Have a nice Tracking :)